Everest Basecamp Trek - 14 Days

 Meals : B,L,D

-As we return to Namche Bazaar in the morning, we commence with a mild slope amid rhododendron trees.
-After a few of hours of walking, we'll arrive at the Imja Khola river and then halt for lunch in Tengboche.
-Seize the chance to take further glance at the town's stunning monastery.
-Although it is prohibited to take photos inside, the scenes you will encounter will remain engraved on your memory forever.
+Seize the chance to take a further glance at the town's stunning monastery.
+Although it is prohibited to take photos inside, the scenes you will encounter will remain engraved in your memory forever.
 We will now travel across lush slopes and windy hillsides to return to Namche Bazaar.
-This evening, you'll have sufficient time to do some shopping prior to supper.
-In another pleasant hotel, we'll spend our second last night of this wonderful EBC hike.

 Trek Distance : 13.5Km